Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

     linux# mount -vL cow /mnt/cow && mount -vL PITDATA /mnt/pitdata
     ```

-1. Copy and extract the tarball (compressed) into the USB:
+1. Copy and extract the tarball into the USB:
     ```bash
     linux# cp -v ${CSM_PATH}.tar.gz /mnt/pitdata/
     linux# tar -zxvf ${CSM_PATH}.tar.gz -C /mnt/pitdata/
     ```

-The USB device is now bootable and contains our artifacts.
+The USB device is now bootable and contains the CSM artifacts.
 This may be useful for internal or quick usage.
 Administrators seeking a Shasta installation must continue onto the [configuration payload](#configuration-payload).

 <a name="configuration-payload"></a>
 ### 3. Configuration Payload